kitnil/awesome/README.md

 - [awesome-icons](https://github.com/notlmn/awesome-icons) - A curated list of awesome downloadable SVG/PNG/Font icon projects
 - [angular-awesome-list](https://github.com/Angular-RU/angular-awesome-list) - Список ресурсов по Angular на русском
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter
-- [awesome-hacktoberfest-2020](https://github.com/OtacilioN/awesome-hacktoberfest-2020) - A curated list of awesome Hacktoberfest 2020 repositories
+- [awesome-hacktoberfest-2020](https://github.com/OtacilioN/awesome-hacktoberfest-2020) - A curated list of awesome Hacktoberfest 2020 repositories, guides and resources
 - [awesome-immigration](https://github.com/acacess/awesome-immigration) - An Awesome list of long-term visas
 - [awesome-algorithms-education](https://github.com/gaerae/awesome-algorithms-education) - A curated list to learning and practicing about algorithm.
 - [awesome-digitalocean](https://github.com/jonleibowitz/awesome-digitalocean) - A curated list of amazingly awesome DigitalOcean resources inspired by Awesome Sysadmin